isha-singhMalik/Pass_gen/README.md

 # Pass_gen
-This is a password generator python based Cyber Security project.
+This is a password generator easy python based Cyber Security project for beginners.